lukysummer/CycleGAN-in-Pytorch/readme.md

 # Implementation of CycleGAN (with Skip Connection) in PyTorch

-This is my own implementation of CycleGAN using PyTorch, introduced in [this paper] (https://arxiv.org/pdf/1703.10593.pdf).
+This is my own implementation of CycleGAN using PyTorch, introduced in [this paper](https://arxiv.org/pdf/1703.10593.pdf).
 The main task was to carry out image-to-image translation from Horse to Zebra.

 ## Results